codezero-be/laravel-localizer/README.md

 6. A cookie
 7. The browser
 8. The app's default locale

-You can set a custom attribute or "action" on a route group.
-This is especially useful in combination with the [codezero/laravel-localized-routes](https://github.com/codezero-be/laravel-localized-routes) package.

 If you set an omitted locale, no additional detectors will run after the `OmittedLocaleDetector`.
 This makes sense, because the locale will always be determined by the URL in this scenario.